opencoca/WEB-SnapCloud/DOCKER.md

     After pushing, you can view the new tag on Docker Hub, which references all the architecture-specific images.

+4. We've moved all this functionality into our package.json file.

+    This will build the image for all architectures and push them to Docker Hub.

 *Note: Replace `your-username` with your actual Docker Hub username.*

 For more details see Multi-arch build and images, the simple way[^1].